webosose/website/content/en/docs/tutorials/native-services/developing-built-in-native-services.md

 - Line(9) : Revision version of the recipe.
 Each recipe requires a counter to track its modification history.
 Make sure that you increment the version when you edit the recipe, unless you only change the value of the `WEBOS_VERSION` field or comments.
 - Line(11) : Inherit common functions of webOS OSE.
 For all components of webOS OSE, this entry is required.
 - Line(12) : Instruct OpenEmbedded to use the `WEBOS_VERSION` value as the component version number.
 If you develop your component on a local repository, this entry is required.
+- Line(13) : Every component that installs a daemon inherits `webos_daemon`.
-- Line(13) : Instruct OpenEmbedded that the component uses CMake for configuration, which is the preferred choice for webOS components.
+- Line(14) : Instruct OpenEmbedded that the component uses CMake for configuration, which is the preferred choice for webOS components.
-- Line(14) : To register component as a service and install LS2 configuration files, inherit `webos_system_bus`.
+- Line(15) : To register component as a service and install LS2 configuration files, inherit `webos_system_bus`.

 ### Configure the Local Source Directory